MrDoe/ClippyAI/README.md

 involved:

 * **Bug Fixing**: Help me squash those pesky bugs that prevent users from enjoying the full potential of ClippyAI.
-* **Feature Development**: Suggest new features or enhancements that could take ClippyAI to the next level.
-If you're skilled in a particular area, I might need your expertise!
+* **Feature Development**: There are several things in my mind on how to improve ClippyAI.
+Take a look at the issues page for open enhancements.
+You may also suggest new features or enhancements.
 * **Testing**: Put ClippyAI through its paces and help me to identify areas where it can be improved.

 To get started with contributing to ClippyAI, please submit your pull requests.